saveur1/Datawizards/README.md

 # Rwanda Teenage Pregnancy Trends

-A Streamlit dashboard visualizing teenage pregnancy trends in Rwanda, based on data from the Rwanda Demographic and Health Surveys conducted in 2010-2011, 2014-2015, and 2019-2020.
-This dashboard provides an overview of the data from these years, illustrating changes in teenage pregnancy rates over time.
+A Streamlit dashboard visualizing teenage pregnancy trends in Rwanda, based on data from the **Rwanda Demographic and Health Surveys (Individual Records)** conducted in 1992, 2000, 2005, 2010-2011, 2014-2015, and 2019-2020.
+These datasets are sourced from the National Institute of Statistics of Rwanda (NISR).

+The dashboard provides an overview of teenage pregnancy trends over time, highlighting changes in rates and patterns.
+Additionally, it integrates external datasets from the **[DHS Program](https://dhsprogram.com/)** website, including data from Kenya, Uganda and Tanzania (2022), to demonstrate the compatibility of the dashboard with international data sources.

+District boundaries are visualized using GeoJSON data, ensuring precise geographic representation of trends across Rwanda.

 ## Features

-- **Trend Visualization**: See changes in teenage pregnancy rates across the Rwanda Demographic and Health Survey periods of 2010-2011, 2014-2015, and 2019-2020.
+- **Trend Visualization**: See changes in teenage pregnancy rates across the Rwanda Demographic and Health Survey periods of 1992, 2000, 2005, 2010-2011, 2014-2015, and 2019-2020.
-- **Comparative Analysis**: Gain insights into how teenage pregnancy rates have evolved across the survey periods.
+- **Comparative Analysis**: Gain insights into how teenage pregnancy rates have evolved across the survey periods, highlighting key patterns and trends.
-- **Interactive Filtering**: Adjust filters to focus on specific demographics or geographic regions for detailed insights.
+- **Interactive Filtering**: Adjust filters to focus on specific demographics, such as age groups, or geographic regions for detailed insights.
-- **Map Visualization**: Provides an interactive map to visualize district-wise teenage pregnancy rates and regional variations.
+- **Map Visualization**: Provides an interactive map to visualize district-wise teenage pregnancy rates and regional variations, powered by GeoJSON data for precise boundary mapping.
-- **Upcoming: Prediction Model**: Uses machine learning to predict future teenage pregnancy rates based on historical data and indicators.
+- **AI Assistant**: Leverage our built-in AI assistant to:
+  - Provide quick summaries of the data.
+  - Answer user-specific questions about trends and statistics.
+  - Offer recommendations based on comparative analyses.
+  - Help navigate and interpret the dashboard’s features more effectively.

 ## Live Demo